 Avoid Dark Tones for Poor Weather

 A cloudy day will make the thing look like dull.
 So, I strongly suggest that you avoid all dark tones during poor weather, and that you prefer bright colors (like white, or pastel color).

 Avoid Clothes With Patterns

 Pattern can quickly catch all the attention (like flashy colors).
 So you may love this beautiful dress with colored birds, but avoid patterns for your photo session!

 Clothes and Wind

-Winds blowing through a dress can be very beautiful and elegant.
+Winds blowing through a dress can be elegant.
 So if you have a long prom dress (that doesn’t look too much princess dress), please bring it!!
 Light clothes that take the wind will create pictures with more dynamism, more dramatic, more majestic.

 You Can Bring Several Outfits

 Engagement session is not a fashion show.
-Nevertheless you can easily bring 2 outfits (or 3 but not more).
+But you can easily bring 2 outfits (or 3 but not more).

 Clothes That Fit You

 That is pretty obvious!
 Chose some clothes that really fit you and make your body looks great.
 If you bring clothes that are too tall, too small, or just don’t match with the shape of your body… well, we will notice it on the pictures!

 Take advantage of it and show your curves!
 Curves are beautiful!
 Especially if you have some large ships, use the contrast with your waist.
 And don’t be afraid to show your arms.